Obtain Critical Knowledge to Deliver Better Care

 NUS 302 Physical Assessment and Health Promotion

 This course uses the Neuman Systems Model as the organizing framework in completing comprehensive wellness assessments, health promotion activities, health education and illness prevention.
 Competencies in physical assessment, patient education and written communication are emphasized.
-Prerequisite: NUS 301, Anatomy & Physiology I & II, Microbiology, Chemistry
+Prerequisite: NUS 301, Anatomy & Physiology I & II, Microbiology, Nature Science

 NUS 304 Nursing Research